Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 Even if you know the directions to the supercharger, it’s always recommended to use in-vehicle navigation, especially in cold weather conditions.

-This will pre-heat your car battery helping quicker charge times, in turn, allowing extended range on your car compared to when the battery is not preconditioned.
+What does this do?
+It pre-heats your car battery, helping quicker charge times, in turn, allowing extended range on your car compared to when the battery is not preconditioned.